 When and How to Extract Honey

 An additional problem with later harvests is that your honey is more likely to granulate, or “set” in the combs.
-Granulated honey is perfectly okay to eat, but it is impossible to free from the comb.
+Granulated honey is perfectly OK to eat, but it is impossible to free from the comb.
 Some flower species, such as alfalfa and dandelion, have nectar that is especially prone to granulation.
-Others, such as sage, take years to granulate and you don’t need to worry about harvesting promptly.
-Until you are ready to harvest, the best place for your honey frames is on the hive, where the workers will keep the honey clean and protect it from potential thieves.
+Others, such as sage, take years to granulate so you don’t need to worry about harvesting promptly.
+Until you are ready to harvest, the best place for your honey frames is on the hive, where the workers will keep the honey clean and protected from potential thieves.